frappe/manual_erpnext_com/manual_erpnext_com/www/contents/setting-up/setting-up-taxes.md

 Once you setup your template, you can select this in your sales transactions.

-## Purchase Taxes and Charges Master
+## Purchase Taxes and Charges Template

-Similar to your Sales Taxes and Charges Master is the Purchase Taxes and Charges Master.
+Similar to your Sales Taxes and Charges Template is the Purchase Taxes and Charges Master.

 This is the tax template that you can use in your Purchase Orders and Purchase